-- a) Funding Guidelines
+- a.
+Funding Guidelines

-- i) The W.D.D. is responsible for administering the OJT Program.
+- i.
+The W.D.D. is responsible for administering the OJT program.

-- ii) Reimbursement is provided to the employer to pay for the extraordinary cost of the training and additional supervision.
-W.D.D. is responsible for negotiating the reimbursement rate based on the hiring hourly wage, the negotiated number of training hours and the negotiated rate of reimbursement.
+- ii.
+Reimbursement is provided to the employer to pay for the extraordinary cost of the training and additional supervision.
+The W.D.D. is responsible for negotiating the reimbursement rate based on the hiring hourly wage, the negotiated number of training hours and the negotiated rate of reimbursement.

-- iii) The allowable reimbursable rate cannot exceed a rate of 50% of the hourly wage.
+- iii.
+The allowable reimbursable rate cannot exceed a rate of 50% of the hourly wage.

-- iv) Reimbursement rate up to 90% when taking into account the following factors:
+- iv.
+Reimbursement rate up to 90% when taking into account the following factors:

-- (1) The characteristics of the participants taking into consideration whether they are individuals with barriers to employment which is defined as a member of 1 or more of the following populations:
+- (1) The characteristics of the participants taking into consideration whether they are individuals with barriers to employment, which is defined as a member of 1 or more of the following populations:

-- (a) Veterans
+- a.
+Veterans

-- (b) Displaced homemakers
+- b.
+Displaced homemakers

-- (c) Low income individuals
+- c.
+Low-Income individuals

-- (d) Individuals with disabilities
+- d.
+Individuals with disabilities

-- (e) Older Individuals
+- e.
+Older individuals

-- (f) Out of School Youth
+- f.
+Out-of-School Youth

-- (g) Ex-Offenders
+- g.
+Ex-Offenders

-- (h) Homeless Individuals
+- h.
+Homeless Individuals

-- (i) Participant is unemployed 26 weeks or longer, or
+- i.
+Participant is unemployed 26 weeks or longer

-- (j) The training will lead to an industry recognized credential

-- (k) 50 or less employees- and all of these factors would allow for a 90% OJT reimbursement rate (new)

-- (2) The number of full-time employees

-- (a) Employer Size and Rate

-- (i) 1 to 50 90% of hourly salary eligible for reimbursement (Updated from 1-300 to 1-50 for 90% reimbursement)

-- (ii) 51-300 employees up to 75% of hourly salary eligible for reimbursement (Updated from 1-300 employees)

-(iii) 301 or more 50% of hourly salary eligible for reimbursement (NEW)
+- j.
+The training will lead to an industry recognized credential, or - k.
+50 or less employees and all these factors would allow for a 90% OJT reimbursement rate - (2) The number of full-time employees - a.
+Employer Size and Rate - i.
+1 to 50 employees up to 90% of hourly salary eligible for reimbursement - ii.
+51-300 employees up to 75% of hourly salary eligible for reimbursement - iii.
+301 or more employees up to 50% of hourly salary eligible for reimbursement b.
+Employer Eligibility